 Arrival at Tana airport

-International flights from Europe to Tana are with Air France (via Paris CDG), Kenya Airways (via Nairobi), Corsair (via Paris Orly) or Air Mauritius (via Mauritius).
+The international flights from Europe to Tana are either Air France from Paris or Kenya Airways via Nairobi.
+Corsair (via Paris Orly) and Air Mauritius (via Mauritius) also now offer flights from Europe to Madagascar.
 The Air France flights arrive late at night; it should be about 10pm, but is often later.
 It may take a while to get through customs and collect bags so it is worth taking a bottle of water off the plane to drink while you wait as it could be quite hot and uncomfortable.
 (If you are travelling with Air France you will be able to help yourself to refreshments, including water, throughout the flight).
 Try not to get too frustrated while you wait!

-On entering the arrivals hall the first decision is to get into the correct queue.
+Once you get into the arrivals hall you will need to get into the correct queue.
 There are three: